Attract hummingbirds to your garden by planting their favorite nectar-rich flowering vines. Grow these vines for hummingbirds.

 Hyacinth Bean Vine

-Dolichos lablab, Annual, Perennial in zones 10 to 11
+Dolichos lablab, Zones 10 to 11 or Annual

 This purple beauty will quickly cover a trellis or fence and its green leaves, white, pink or purple-pink flowers and purple pods provide season-long color.
 Grow hyacinth bean in full sun to partial shade.
 Despite being an annual, it will often reseed in the garden.